paramraghavan/sparksql-awsglue/README.md

 # Redshift Notes
 <pre>
 The copy command is a redshift sql command to copy file(s) from s3 to redshift table, copy command automatically analyzes and compresses the data on first load into an empty table.

 Analyze compression is a built-in command that will find the optimal compression for each column on an existing table.

-Sortkey columns, data is stored in blocks or zones in the sortkey order Sortkey are less benefcial on small tables, as it does not prune a lot of blocks are there are not too many blocks in the first place.
-Add columns to sortkey that are frequently filtered, with lowest cardinality columns first Columns added to sortkey column after a high-cardinality column are not effective More than 4 sortkey columns will marginally improve query speed.
+Sortkey columns, data is stored in blocks or zones in the sortkey order Sortkey are less benefcial on small tables, as it does not prune a lot of blocks as there are not too many blocks in the first place.
+Add columns to sortkey that are frequently filtered, with lowest cardinality columns first
+Columns added to sortkey column after a high-cardinality column are not effective
+More than 4 sortkey columns will marginally improve query speed.
 Sortkey column helps redshift is identifying the stored blocks/zones.
 Small size  table in datawarehouse like redshift is about 3 millon rows